-Set beside the blue waters of Pichola Lake and surrounded by the verdant Aravalli Hills, Udaipur has a romance which is unmatched by anything else in Rajasthan, and possibly India.
+Set beside the blue waters of Pichola Lake and surrounded by the ancient Aravalli Hills, Udaipur has a romance which is unmatched by anything else in Rajasthan, possibly even in India.
 Even illustrious writer Rudyard Kipling remarked of Udaipur that you would surely "see it and die".
 This glamorous and easy-going city is a truly dazzling combination of white marble palaces, historic temples, ancient streets and lush landscaped gardens.

 In the Old City visitors can wander the narrow streets soaking up the atmosphere of the buzzing ancient bazaar.
 Here, local industry and traditional craft such as shoemaking and metalwork sit side-by-side with souvenir shops and small eateries serving samosas and chai tea.
 Udaipur's old city also has lively art galleries and quaint bookshops, making it the perfect place for browsing.
 Evenings see cultural displays come to life; at the beautiful Bagore-ki-Haveli Rajastani traditions are shown through lively dancing, folklore and puppetry.